browserengineering/book/book/http.md

                .encode("utf8"))
 ```

-There are a few things to here that have to be exactly right.
+There are a few things to note here that have to be exactly right.
 First,
 it's very important to use `\r\n` instead of `\n` for newlines.
 It's
 also essential that you put *two* newlines `\r\n` at the end, so that
 you send that blank line at the end of the request.
 If you forget